StatisticsGreenland/pxmake/README.md

     #>           VALUENOTE          valuenote
     #>          VALUENOTEX         valuenotex

-In addition to the above, the following 2 modifying functions are
+In addition to the above, the following 3 modifying functions are
 available:

     #>  Function name
     #>     add_totals
     #>        figures
+    #>          order

 See the help page for each modifying function for more information.